FvGeffen/MAB-Procedure-for-Concept-Drift/README.md

 To replicate this thesis, please use the IPYNB files.
 Make sure that you run the IPYNB files sequantially.
-To run the IPYNB files create a 'main' folder that contains all the IPYNB files, a 'Raw_data' folder that contains the taxi_zones folder (retrieved from https://s3.amazonaws.com/nyc-tlc/misc/taxi_zones.zip), a 'Data' folder, a 'Results' folder, and a 'Models folder.
+To run the IPYNB files create a 'main' folder that contains all the IPYNB files, a 'Raw_data' folder that contains the taxi_zones folder (retrieved from https://s3.amazonaws.com/nyc-tlc/misc/taxi_zones.zip), a 'Data' folder, a 'Results' folder, and a 'Models' folder.
 Subsequently, you can sequentially run the IPYNB files.

 Schematic overview:
 - Main